evolvingweb/puppet-apt/README.md

 ## Module Description

-The apt module lets you use Puppet to manage Apt sources, keys, and other configuration options.
+The apt module lets you use Puppet to manage APT (Advanced Package Tool) sources, keys, and other configuration options.

-Apt (Advanced Package Tool) is a package manager available on Debian, Ubuntu, and several other operating systems.
-The apt module provides a series of classes, defines, types, and facts to help you automate Apt package management.
+APT is a package manager available on Debian, Ubuntu, and several other operating systems.
+The apt module provides a series of classes, defines, types, and facts to help you automate APT package management.

 **Note**: For this module to correctly autodetect which version of Debian/Ubuntu (or derivative) you're running, you need to make sure the 'lsb-release' package is installed.
 We highly recommend you either make this part of your provisioning layer, if you run many Debian or derivative systems, or ensure that you have Facter 2.2.0 or later installed, which will pull this dependency in for you.